-As of January 2020, Bitcoin is the largest cryptocurrency in the world by market capitalization.
-But how does it work, and how is traded?
+As of May 2021, bitcoin is the largest cryptocurrency in the world by market capitalization.
+But how does it work, and how is it traded?

 Bitcoin isn’t minted by a central bank—that’s the whole point.
-Instead, its supply is dictated by “miners,” other computers in the network that create bitcoin by getting their computer to solve hard math puzzles.
-If you’ve got a powerful enough bitcoin, you can “mine” for bitcoin (in the same way that someone might “mine” for gold).
-Mining costs computational power (and the electricity to run the computers), which is why bitcoin is “worth” something.
+Instead, the production of new Bitcoin is dictated by “miners,” other computers in the network that create bitcoin by using their computer to solve hard math puzzles.
+If you’ve got a powerful enough computer, you can “mine” for bitcoin (in the same way that someone might use a drill to “mine” for gold.
+Mining costs computational power (and the electricity to run the computers), which is one of the reasons why bitcoin is “worth” something.

 Nakamoto’s identity remains a mystery, though many people have claimed to be (or know) him.

 A month prior to the publication of its whitepaper, a major investment bank, Lehman Brothers, shut its doors.
-The financial crash of 2008 was well underway, giving Bitcoin, a financial system that didn’t require banks, a reason to live.
+The financial crash of 2008 was well underway, giving bitcoin, a financial system that didn’t require banks, a reason to thrive.

-One of Bitcoin’s first major use cases was a means for money laundering and criminal activity.
-The Silk Road, one of the largest online black markets, set up in 2011.
+One of bitcoin’s first major use cases was a means for money laundering and criminal activity: The Silk Road, one of the largest online black markets that was set up in 2011.
 Between 2011 and 2013 (it was shut down when its founder, Ross Ulbricht, was arrested—he now serves life in prison without parole) prosecutors said that sellers on Ulbricht’s site made over $214 million.

-Since then, Bitcoin’s become a more legitimate financial instrument.
-Bitcoin used be worth almost nothing, but the price of a single Bitcoin reached around $20,000 in late 2017 (known as the height of the Bitcoin bubble).
+Since then, bitcoin’s become a more legitimate financial instrument. bitcoin used to be worth almost nothing, but the price of a single bitcoin reached around $20,000 in late 2017 (known as the height of the bitcoin bubble).
 Anyone who bought early and sold at the right time, became rich.
-But if they waited too long, or bought at the right time, they’d have lost a fortune, too.
-Bitcoin’s price now sits at around $8,500, less than half of its all-time high.
+But if they waited too long, or bought at the wrong time, they’d have lost a fortune; bitcoin’s price crashed to lows of about $4,000 when the coronavirus pandemic kicked into full swing, crashing global markets.

 How bitcoin trading works